swift-lexicon/lexicon/README.md

 I will add performance comparisons later, from preliminary testing you can expect between 2x to  more than 10x better performance than SwiftParsing, depending on parser complexity, with more complex parsers performing a lot better.

 ## Future Plans

-### Add Printer Functionality

-This should be relatively easy.

 ### Adding enhanced parsing information